Internet Educational Tips

 In May of 1991, Paul Kunz from the standard Linear Accelerator Centre (SLAC) visited CERN and was fascinated b the web.
 He took with him the NeXT software, which was later ported to run on the VM/CMS OS of an IBM mainframe computer.
 This mainframe contained a catalogue of all the online documents in SLAC.
 This became the first web server outside CERN & the first in North America.
 Then in August of 1991, Berners Lee posted a summary of the World Wide Web project on the alt. hypertext newsgroup.
 This was also the time when the Internet became a publicly available service.

-http://info.cern.ch/, or NCSA’s “What’s New” page.
+By 1992, early users of the web were navigating through pages that had HTTP links or hypertext menus presented as a file system.
+Since the number of new pages was growing rapidly, users book marked popular directory pages such as http://info.cern.ch/, or NCSA’s “What’s New” page.
 The graphical browser gap was filled in April 1992 with the release of Erwise & Viola WWW in May.
 These browsers could view embedded graphics & animation and paraphrase scripting code.
 The release of the Mosaic browser in 1993 helped revolutionize the browsing experience.

 The first International WWW conference was held at CERN in May 1994.
 It was agreed that the web protocol and code could be used by anyone for free.
 The World Wide Web Consortium (W3C) was founded in September 1994, with Tim Berners Lee as its founder.